 On March 11, 1962, the Malolos Cathedral became the site of the formal installation of the first resident bishop of Malolos, Bishop Manuel del Rosario, D.D.
 In the celebration, Bishop del Rosario was installed by Archbishop Salvatore Siino, then papal nuncio to the Philippines.

-The diocese will be celebrating its golden anniversary in 2012.
+The diocese celebrated its golden anniversary in 2012.

 Diocese has the biggest church cooperative in the Philippines-St. Martin of Tours Cooperative in Bocaue and the Holy Cross Cooperative in Malinta, which encompasses several cooperatives all over the Philippines.